-- 6.4.10 In leading and managing the authority's finance function, the Executive Director of Finance will; - secure high standards of performance and service to the public; - demonstrate accountability to the public by providing robust financial and performance information;
+- 6.4.10 In leading and managing the authority's finance function, the Executive Director of Financial Services will; - secure high standards of performance and service to the public; - demonstrate accountability to the public by providing robust financial and performance information; - establish a good, professional working relationship with external auditors and other statutory agencies; - act as head of profession for all finance staff in the authority.

-- establish a good, professional working relationship with external auditors and other statutory agencies; - act as head of profession for all finance staff in the authority.
+6.5 Service Executive Directors/ Chief Officer

-6.5 Senior Executive Officers
+- 6.5.1 Within the overall framework of the financial management and administration arrangements, it is the responsibility of the Service Executive Directors/ Chief Officer to: - ensure adherence to this Code of Practice, Standing Orders, and any other legislative or Council requirements;

-- 6.5.1 Within the overall framework of the financial management and administration arrangements, it is the responsibility of the Senior Executive Officers to: - ensure adherence to this Code of Practice, Standing Orders, and any other legislative or Council requirements; - manage with the assistance of their leadership and management teams the expenditure and income of the Service and ensure its control within approved budgets; - prepare draft budget and service plan submissions, in conjunction with the Executive Director of Finance and Chief Executive; - provide data necessary to enable the completion of budgets, monitoring reports, annual reports and all Government or other returns, in conjunction with the Executive Director of Finance; - formally report any major financial issues identified within the Service to the Executive Director of Finance, and if appropriate the Chief Executive, who can instruct appropriate action and report if required. - 6.5.2 In practice, duties will be delegated to operational managers within the Service, the extent of which shall be covered by a framework of job descriptions clearly defining individual responsibilities.
+- manage with the assistance of their leadership and management teams the expenditure and income of the Service and ensure its control within approved budgets; - prepare draft budget and service plan submissions, in conjunction with the Executive Director of Financial Services and Chief Executive; - provide data necessary to enable the completion of budgets, monitoring reports, annual reports and all Government or other returns, in conjunction with the Executive Director of Financial Services; - formally report any major financial problems identified within the Service to the Executive Director of Financial Services, and if appropriate the Chief Executive, who can instruct appropriate action and report if required. - 6.5.2 In practice, duties will be delegated to operational managers within the Service, the extent of which shall be covered by a framework of job descriptions clearly defining individual responsibilities.